lnw/tropicitydetection/README.md

 ## python interface

 There is a thin python interface to most of the functionality.
-Two example scripts are located in bin; the usage is the following:
+Two example scripts are located in `bin'; the usage is the following:

 ```
 python assign_plane.py --input QZVPPDh2te-m06-2x.vti --output output.txt --bfielddir 5 --perpdir 0 --perpcoord 0.0